rubenfiszel/master-thesis/th1/2017-08-16-thesis-part-1.md

 For indoor, there is only one kind of sensor for the Kalman update: $\mathbf{p_V}$

-### Attitude reweighting
+### Attitude re-weighting

 In the [measurement model](
-#measurements-model), the attitude defines another reweighting for importance sampling.
+#measurements-model), the attitude defines another re-weighting for importance sampling.

 $$p(\mathbf{y}_t | \boldsymbol{\theta}^{(i)}_{0:t-1}, \mathbf{y}_{1:t-1}) = \mathcal{N}(Q2R({\mathbf{q}^{(i)}}^{-1}\mathbf{q_V}_t);~ 0 ,~ \mathbf{R}_{\mathbf{q_V}})$$